annie-are-you-ok/www.annieboskova.co.uk/content/blog/reading-project/index.md

 <!-- **Reading Trends** -->

 Next I wanted to compare the number of books read with level of education, income, marital status, race, and age.
-I did this by creating several barplots looking at the mean books read.
+I did this by creating several bar graphs looking at the mean books read.

 The following bar plot shows that post-grade educated people read the most (around 22 books), followed by college graduates (~18 books) and people with 'some college' - it would have been interesting to see what type of books these individuals read but unfortunately, this dataset didn't specify that information.
 Excluding the group that refused to disclose their educational level who collectively read the least,  the rest read a similar amount (between 10-14 books).
 This suggests that higher educated people read slightly more but the average person isn't far off.
 Though there was some variability in number of books read across each category as shown by the error bars.

 ![screen reader text](barplot-edu.png "books read x education")

 When looking at income brackets, I found that there wasn't too much difference in number of books read.
-The barplot below shows that those earning between $100,000 - $150,000 read the most (around 18 books), however, the least read books was around 12.5 (those earning the least).
+The bar graph below shows that those earning between $100,000 - $150,000 read the most (around 18 books), however, the least read books was around 12.5 (those earning the least).

 ![screen reader text](barplot-inc.png "books read x income")

-Interesting, the following barplot revealed that individuals who were 'separated' read the fewest books (~10), whereas those 'living with a partner' read the most (a little under 20 books) and also showed the greatest variability in the number of books read.
+Interesting, the following bar graph revealed that individuals who were 'separated' read the fewest books (~10), whereas those 'living with a partner' read the most (a little under 20 books) and also showed the greatest variability in the number of books read.

 ![screen reader text](barplot-mar.png "books read x marital status")